Behrang Safari

-Behrang Safari (بهرنگ صفری, /fa/; born 9 February 1985) is a Swedish former professional footballer who played as a defender.
-Starting off his professional career with Malmö FF in 2004, he went on to represent FC Basel and RSC Anderlecht before retiring at Malmö in 2020.
-A full international between 2008 and 2013, he won 31 caps for the Sweden national team and was named in their UEFA Euro 2012 squad.
+Behrang Safari (بهرنگ صفری, /fa/; born 9 February 1985) is a former professional footballer who played as a defender.
+Starting off his professional career with Malmö FF in 2004, he went on to play for FC Basel and RSC Anderlecht before retiring at Malmö in 2020.
+Born in Iran, he won 31 caps for the Sweden national team and was named in their UEFA Euro 2012 squad.

 Early life

 Behrang Safari emigrated to Sweden as a two-year-old from Tehran, Iran, with his family.
 They settled in the small town of Höganäs, and later moved to Lund when he was five.

 Club career

 Malmö FF

 Safari came through the ranks at Malmö FF and played his first game in the Allsvenskan in July 2004 when he came on as a substitute.
 He made his UEFA debut in the 2004 UEFA Intertoto Cup on 19 June 2004 against Cork City F.C.
 He won the Allsvenskan in his first season and became a first-team regular the following season.